kbuaaaaaa/COTS_ICS_Security/Note/note.md

 - DoS on PLC : Bad CRC, Fake read bomb

 Plan for next week onward :
-1. Study online resources for Simulink\Factory IO, OpenPLC.
+1. Study online resources for Simulink\Factory IO, OpenPLC. : Done
-2. Implement the water tank simulator.
+2. Implement the water tank simulator. : Done
-3. Implement PLC program.
+3. Implement PLC program. : Done
-4. Configure the simulation-plc communication.
-(Docker bridge?)
+4. Configure the simulation-plc communication. : Done with improvements to be made
-5. Configure the plc-workstation communication (using PyModbus) These things should be done before 5th December, so I can proceed with the attack after exam.
+5. Configure the plc-workstation communication (using PyModbus)
-The attack scenarios would also be more detailed after I have pinned down the components in the simulation.